open-dollar/od-seaport-zone/README.md

   </a>
 </p>

 # Dynamic Traits Enforcement Zone

-A Seaport zone for specifying and enforcing values of ERC-7496 Dynamic Traits

-View the SIP-15 standard: https://github.com/open-dollar/SIPs/blob/main/SIPS/sip-15.md
+A Seaport zone which implements [ERC-7496](https://eips.ethereum.org/EIPS/eip-7496) to enforce NFT trait details.

+The zone was developed to align with the [SIP-15](https://github.com/open-dollar/SIPs/blob/main/SIPS/sip-15.md) standard from Seaport.

 ## Setup

+Use the command-line scripts to create, submit, and fulfill an order for an Open Dollar NFV, using the OpenSea API.

 1. Copy the `.env.example` and update the following values:

 ```bash
 ARB_SEPOLIA_RPC=